nschoe/nschoeslabs/articles/2015-02-20-Overview-of-Common-AI-Algorithm-and-Their-Application-to-the-N-Queens-Problem-Part-I.md

 I will be **delighted** to hear comments (good and bad) about my approach, my implementation or my explanations!

 ### Why The Hell Do I Do That?
-Well, as I have just mentionned, I wanted to give anybody the opportunity to _easily_ experiment with A.I. and in particular with these algorithms.
+Well, as I have just mentioned, I wanted to give anybody the opportunity to _easily_ experiment with A.I. and in particular with these algorithms.
 You have to know that _there is nothing new here_ for the A.I. field.
 I haven't invented these algorithms: they are all well-known by any A.I. student.
 But this is it: _by the A.I. students_.
 It is amazing what a little A.I. might do in almost any application, and I just want everybody to know that some low-level A.I. is achievable, not boring and accessible.

-I'd like for you to think about this series of articles as a go-to ressource for when you are decided to take on an A.I. project and you feel like getting an introduction or a quick refresher course.
+I'd like for you to think about this series of articles as a go-to resource for when you are decided to take on an A.I. project and you feel like getting an introduction or a quick refresher course.

 ### Where Doest That Come From?